 In these instances, I don’t normally dress my dogs up unless I want to go to the lake and have them looking cute as we get on our boat.
 Because my dogs are used to clothing already, they don’t feel stressed when I put something on them, so regardless of whether they’re in summer clothing, they still seem happy, even in clothing.

 This morning as an example – I organized my house in preparation of winter around the corner.
 I found a small black hat with a flower attached to it that was part of a Halloween costume I got my small dog a few years back.
-I wanted to show my husband this cute little hat I found, that honestly, I forgot about.
-I put it on Buttons and she looked so cute in this little hat!
+Wanting to show my husband this cute little hat I found, that honestly, I forgot about.
+So, I put it on Buttons and she looked so cute in this little hat!

 Well, Atlas got jealous that she didn’t have one, so she stretched up on her hind legs and wrapped her front legs around me letting me know she saw the hat.
 She sniffed at it, looked at me like, “Where’s my hat, Mom?”
 I went to put it on her, but there are clips on this hat to hold it down and she’s very short furred, so I had to just hold it to her head, and she immediately started wagging her tail looking very happy to have a hat.